-People often dismiss the gentle movements assuming there is little benefit to the strength and development of the body.
+People often dismiss the gentle movements assuming there is little benefit to the strengthening and development of the body.
 Yes, the movements are gentle, yet T’ai Chi is about so much more than what’s happening on the outside.

 The movements of T’ai Chi have a unique way of easing stress and tension from the body and mind.
 The movements sharpen the mental faculties, helping to ensure that we do not suffer from the memory problems associated with old age.